AmitKPandeyLabs/PowerBI_1_Super_Store_Sales_Dashboard/README.md

 •	Advanced Visuals: maps, donut charts, bar/line combos
 •	Interactive dashboard design for business users
 •	Dashboard publishing on Power BI Cloud for instant stakeholder access

 ________________________________________
 🚀 Usage
-1. Launch the interactive dashboard via the image or this link.
+1. Dashboard published on Power BI Cloud for instant access.
-2. Filter, select, and explore for rapid business insight and trends.
+2. Launch the interactive dashboard via the image or this link.

-Dashboard published on Power BI Cloud for instant stakeholder access.
+3. Filter, select, and explore for rapid business insight and trends.